yangdanny97/fire-emblem-chess/README.md

 ### Why didn't I use one of the many existing chess libraries?

 I wasn't sure how to extract the necessary data to display which squares are threatened by an enemy piece and keep it updated as the cursor moves, so I figured it wouldn't be too hard to just write a chess library myself.
 Back when I TA'ed a functional programming class in college, a few students submitted terminal-based chess games as their final projects, so I thought it could be fun to build one myself.
 That said, this project isn't written completely in a functional style, although it might be fun to migrate everything to Reason one day.

-### Why is everything in a single JS file?

-I learned Javascript in the JQuery days before all the advanced features were added, so I never figured out how dependency management works.
-In fact, this is my first time using classes in JS.
-Feel free to refactor and move things to separate files.

 ### Why do I use D3 to render things instead of ___?